Journal and author bibliometrics

 Click on the Journal Citations Report tab (top-left).

 Click Browse by Category.

 The screen that appears will show all the journals within this subject area / category.

 The citation count is the number of times an article has been cited by other academic research.
 To find this in Web of Science please see the Web of Science library guide.
 In Scopus the citation count is shown on the right of the article (below).

 You can also see the citations in Pure, using the Metric tab as per the screenshot of Pure below.
 Google Scholar also gives a citation count, though it's important to be aware of the limitations of Google scholar outlined below.

-Yes - Pure automatically pulls in metrics from Scopus and attached them to articles in Pure, for example the number of citations received and the metrics for the journal.
+Yes - Pure automatically pulls in metrics from Scopus and attaches them to articles in Pure, for example the number of citations received and the metrics for the journal.
 To view these metrics in Pure, open the output record and click on metrics in the left-hand menu (below).

 These systems have different purposes.
 Pure is an internal University of Portsmouth system, which holds details (and increasingly the full-text) of the publications produced by Portsmouth academics, along with detailed information about other aspects of their research, such as funding, impact, press coverage etc. The purpose of Pure is to manage and promote the research activities taking place at Portsmouth.